-4. Formal Complaint: Investigation and Proceedings Where the Alleged Violator is a Student reported against a University student, the Dean of Students will be responsible for investigation, and may at his or her discretion refer the matter to a special investigator.
+4. Formal Complaint: Investigation and Proceedings Where the Alleged Violator is a Student

+A formal complaint may be filed with the Dean of Students, and should in ordinary circumstances be filed within thirty (30) days of the alleged incident of harassment or discrimination.
+In instances of discrimination or harassment, including sexual harassment or assault, reported against a University student, the Dean of Students will be responsible for investigation, and may at his or her discretion refer the matter to a special investigator.
 A formal investigation will generally involve interviews with the complainant, with the alleged violator(s), and, where appropriate, with witnesses; and, again where appropriate, a joint meeting between the involved parties.